HBPMedical/mip.ebrains.eu/README.md

 ## Installation

-You need [docker and docker-compose](https://www.docker.com/) in order to run this stack, and that's it.
+You need [docker and docker-compose](https://www.docker.com/) in order to run this stack.

 ## Deploy